cakephp/cakephp/src/Console/README.md

 namespace App

 use App\Command\HelloCommand;
-use Cake\Core\BaseApplication;
+use Cake\Core\ConsoleApplicationInterface;

-class Application implements HttpApplicationInterface {
+class Application implements ConsoleApplicationInterface {
     /**
      * Load all the application configuration and bootstrap logic.